 Requisitos para la concentración de español en St. Lawrence: / Requirements for Estudios Hispánicos (Hispanic Studies) Major at St. Lawrence:

 The Estudios Hispánicos (Hispanic Studies) Major is designed to provide an understanding of the principal aspects of Hispanic culture as well as proficiency in the language at the advanced level according to the American Council on the Teaching of Foreign Languages (ACTFL) guidelines.
-The Estudios Hispánicos (Hispanic Studies) Major consists of 10 units beyond the 104 level: five electives at the 200 level or above, three electives at the 300 level or above, and two electives at the 400 level.
-Courses at the 300 level are offered only in Spain and Costa Rica; 400 level courses, including Independent Studies and Honors Projects, are offered only on campus.

 Students who begin Spanish at St. Lawrence at a level higher than 201, 202 are exempt from two major units.
-Introduction to Spanish Literature and Introduction to Hispanic American Literature are required courses for the major.
+Except for LANG 350, courses at the 300 level are offered only in Spain and Costa Rica; 400-level courses, including Independent Study and Honors Project, are offered only on campus.

 Spanish 423: Introduction to Spanish Literature (equivalent to Spanish 323) and Spanish 444: Survey of Latin American Literature (equivalent to Spanish 344) are required courses for the major.